You're not alone. We're here to listen.

 60 years of Lifeline Adelaide

-On 16 March 1963, at 5pm, Lifeline opened its telephone lines for the first time.
-Since that day 60 years ago, selfless volunteers from across Australia have kept the lines of Lifeline open every hour of every day, allowing Lifeline to deliver on its mission to support Australians in times of crisis.
+Since that day, 60 years ago, our incredible volunteers from across Australia have kept the lines of Lifeline open every hour of every day, allowing Lifeline to deliver on its mission to support Australians in times of crisis.